SCAMPER is one of the most well-known brainstorm techniques.

 Here’s some of the ideas we brainstormed using SCAMPER.

 SCAMPER is one of the most flexible and useful brainstorming tools.
-In the next few days, I’ll add some additional questions for each letter as additional help and support.
+In the next few days, I’ll add some additional questions in a separate post for each letter as additional help and support.

 As always, let me know how you’ve used the exercise, or if you have any questions.
 Good luck!